Mordaunt, Truss and Badenoch battle to face Sunak in Tory leadership run-off

 The 31 votes up for grabs could prove decisive in shaping the rest of the race, with his support thought likely to head to Ms Mordaunt or Mr Sunak than the more right-leaning Ms Truss or Ms Badenoch.

-Voting takes place between noon and 2pm, with a result at 3pm.
+Voting takes place between noon and 2pm, with the result due at 3pm.

 Ahead of the vote: